nitipan/angular1_x_quickstart/README.md

 4. Ahead-of-time compilation (AOT) build process by using Browserify-Watchify

+Remark:
+> This version is not optimized-yet for production used.

  Setting up a new project on your machine is quick and easy with the QuickStart seed, maintained on github repository.